helgeerbe/ml_heating/README.md

     -   `tv_on`: A binary flag indicating if the TV is currently on.
 This serves as an example of a feature that represents an additional, unmeasurable heat source.
 The model can learn the correlation between the TV being on and a slight rise in indoor temperature.
     -   `dhw_heating`, `defrosting`, etc.: Binary flags for the status of various heat pump operations that might block or affect heating.

+    -   Defrost-derived metrics: `defrost_recent`, `defrost_count`, `defrost_age_min` — computed from the InfluxDB history window (the same window used for other aggregated features).
+These history-derived metrics make short defrost events visible to the model even when the live Home Assistant snapshot misses the transient `defrosting` flag.

 ## Model and Approach

+The controller includes history-derived defrost metrics (`defrost_recent`, `defrost_count`, `defrost_age_min`) computed from the historical InfluxDB window so short defrost events are visible to the model.
+The online learning loop now skips learning for long hot-water blocking activities (DHW, disinfection, DHW boost heater) to avoid contaminating the learning signal; defrost cycles remain part of the learning signal and are represented via the new defrost metrics.

 ### Online Training

 This project uses an **online machine learning** approach, which means the model learns incrementally from a stream of live data.

 1.  **Initial Training (Optional):** When first run with the `--initial-train` flag, the model is "warmed up" using historical data from InfluxDB.
 The duration of this lookback period is configurable via the `TRAINING_LOOKBACK_HOURS` environment variable (default is 168 hours, or 7 days).
-This gives the model a solid baseline understanding of the home's thermal dynamics.
+This gives the model a solid initial understanding of the home's thermal dynamics.
 2.  **Live Learning Cycle:**
     -   The system sets a target outlet temperature.
     -   It waits for a cycle (e.g., 5 minutes).